tomm13/Messaging-Application/README.md

 ### Moderators (or Mods)

 In order for the chatroom to stay civilised, moderators were created.
 Moderators are chosen to remove any user they deem unfit, with the approval of other moderators in most situations.
+To become a moderator one must either be the first to use the `/mod <self>` command, or is assigned by another moderator.

 #### Moderator benefits: